cohesivestack/ineo/README.md

 # ineo

-A simple but useful Neo4j instance manager
+A simple but useful Neo4j instance manager.

 Neo4j is a great graph database, however its architecture was designed to work with just one database process for each application.
 This issue is a limitation when we are developing an application and need an environment for testing and developing, or just when we are creating various applications.